Villanova hits 15 3s to knock off upstart North Texas 84-61

 Against Villanova, North Texas seemed to be a step behind the extra pass, scrambling to get a hand into the face of open shooters.

 Villanova finished 15 for 30 from 3-point range, with Cole Swider (nine points) and Caleb Daniels (11 points) each hitting three.
+Eight different Wildcats hit from long range.

 Hamlet scored 25 points on 8-of-16 shooting, but the rest of the Mean Green made only 13 field goals.